Jon1969Edwards/ThisHubbaRepo/README.md

 Stay Tuned!

 For Demo:
-- ** Cant get secret stuff to work **
-- Make sure photo is posted when adding a spot (s3 error?)
 - images rider field (user or string)
-- SHARE SECRET SPOTS WITH OTHERS
 - Make sure users can only rate photos/spots and comments once
 - ** Add login to menu button
 - Quit activity when returning from mail